duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_6_0_account.md

 1. Delete the `~/.dt-shell` folder
 2. Uninstall `dts` by running `pip uninstall duckietown-shell`
 3. Reinstall `dts` by following the procedure in [Laptop Setup](#laptop-setup)

+## Other Accounts

+### Github

+You will find it useful to have an acount on Github if you don't have one already.
+Get one [here](https://github.com/join).

+### DockerHub

+You may also need an account on the DockerHub registry for some things.
+Get one [here](https://hub.docker.com/signup) if you don't already have one.